hungertreats/hungertreats.github.io/_posts/tumblr/2017-07-31-veg-patiala-paneer-stuffed-papad-rolls.md

     * **For Garnishing**
     * 50 Grams Grated Paneer
     * Fresh Coriander Leaves

-  directions_markdown: |-
-    1. Heat oil in a pan, add cumin seeds and chopped dry fruits.
+  directions_markdown: "1.
+Heat oil in a pan, add cumin seeds and chopped dry fruits.
     Also add the grated vegetables.
-Give it a toss.
-    2. Add french beans to the mixture and mix them well.
-    3. Add red chilli powder, turmeric powder, garam masala powder and salt.
-Mix it well.
-    4. On a low flame, cover the lid and cook it for 3 to 4 minutes.
-    5. Add coriander leaves and give it a mix.
-    6. Cut papad into half and apply water to make it moist.
-    7. Place the stuffing in the center and seal the papad with the help of cornflour and water mixture.
-    8. You can also make the traditional cylinder style papad rolls.
+Give it a toss.\n2.
+Add french beans to the mixture and mix them well.\n3.
+Add red chilli powder, turmeric powder, garam masala powder and salt.
+Mix it well.\n4.
+On a low flame, cover the lid and cook it for 3 to 4 minutes.\n5.
+Add coriander leaves and give it a mix.\n6.
+Cut papad into half and apply water to make it moist.\n7.
+Place the stuffing in the center and seal the papad with the help of cornflour and water mixture.\n8.
+You can also make the traditional cylinder style papad rolls.
 For that, place the stuffing on the left side of the papad & keep folding it from all the sides.
-Seal it with cornflour and water mixture at every fold.
-    9. Now, heat oil in a pan on medium flame and place the papad rolls.
-    Fry papad on all sides till golden brown.
-    Stuffed papad rolls are ready.
-Place them on an absorbent paper and keep aside.
-    10. For gravy, heat ghee in a pan.
-Add cumin and fennel seeds.
-    11. Once the cumin and fennel seeds starts crackling, add ginger garlic paste, onion paste and cook well.
+Seal it with cornflour and water mixture at every fold.\n9.
+Now, heat oil in a pan on medium flame and place the papad rolls.\nFry papad on all sides till golden brown.\nStuffed papad rolls are ready.
+Place them on an absorbent paper and keep aside.\n10.
+For gravy, heat ghee in a pan.
+Add cumin and fennel seeds.\n11.
+Once the cumin and fennel seeds starts crackling, add ginger garlic paste, onion paste and cook well.\n12.
-    12. Once cooked, add tomato puree and mix evenly.Allow them to cook.
-    13. Now, add red chilli powder, turmeric powder, garam masala, cumin and coriander seed powder and mix well.
-    14. Cover it and cook it for 10 to 15 minutes.
-    15. Once cooked, add water and salt and allow it to cook for 4 to 5 minutes.
-    16. Place the papad rolls in the gravy and coat them well.
-    17. Add butter and fresh cream to the gravy and mix properly.
-    18. Let it cook for 1-2 minutes.
-    19. Garnish it with fresh coriander leaves and paneer and serve hot!
+    Once cooked, add tomato puree and mix evenly.Allow them to cook.\n13.
+Now, add red chilli powder, turmeric powder, garam masala, cumin and coriander seed powder and mix well.\n14.
+Cover it and cook it for 10 to 15 minutes.\n15.
+Once cooked, add water and salt and allow it to cook for 4 to 5 minutes.\n16.
+Place the papad rolls in the gravy and coat them well.\n17.
+Add butter and fresh cream to the gravy and mix properly.  \n18.
+Let it cook for 1-2 minutes.\n19.
+Garnish it with fresh coriander leaves and paneer and serve hot!"
 footer: |-
-  <p>If you make this, do let me know how it went.
-Post a picture on Instagram and tag me @deepika2808.</p>
+  <p>If you make this, do let us know how it went.
+Post a picture on Instagram and tag us @hungertreats.</p>
   <p>Happy Cooking! :)</p>
 ---

 Mouth watering and unique in taste!
 This is a delicious accompaniment with your parathas and rotis!🍲

 Here is the complete recipe: